 Your approval of additional employment.
 Although this may be effective to include in your policy, ensure it’s not too restrictive.
 Furthermore, if you include such a statement in your policy, you must apply it consistently to all your employees in similar circumstances.

-4. Follow Through with Your Procedures and Disciplinary Actions
+3. Follow Through with Your Procedures and Disciplinary Actions

 Taking disciplinary measures is costly and emotionally draining and can affect workplace morale.
-However, you need such measures in place should you discover that an employee is working another job on company time or find evidence of other fraudulent practices at the workplace.
+However, you need such measures in place should you discover that an employee is working a side job on company time or find evidence of other fraudulent practices at the workplace.

 These disciplinary procedures should be part of your policy, and you should communicate them to your employees in your handbook.

-The disciplinary action may start with issuing a performance improvement plan, or a written write-up, leading to suspension and termination.
+It can start with issuing a performance improvement plan or a written write-up, leading to suspension and termination.

 However, just like when it comes to employee theft, it’s up to you to conduct a fair, accurate investigation and ensure compliance with all the relevant laws.
 Read our Guide to Prevent Employee Time Theft to learn more about this issue and download a free write-up sample.

 If they feel that their companies aren’t fair, employees are more likely to engage in fraudulent practices, one of them being working another job on company time.
 And when they see their coworkers getting away with such practices, others will follow, causing the morale to drop even more.